anicusan/MPISort.jl/README.md

 Except for the final redistribution on a single new array of length $\frac{N + \epsilon}{P}$, the memory footprint only depends on the number of nodes involved, hence it should be scalable to thousands of MPI ranks.
 Anyone got a spare 200,000 nodes to benchmark this?

+### Note on sorting multi-node GPU arrays

+`SIHSort` is generic over the input array type, so it can work with GPU arrays - e.g. Julia `CUDA.CuArray` - and benefit from MPI-configured, optimised inter-GPU connects.

+However, to be fully performant, it needs:
+- A single-node `sort` implementation - at the moment, only `CUDA.CuArray` has one; there is great potential in a `KernelAbstractions.jl` sorter, we really need one!
+- A fully GPU-based `searchsortedlast` implementation; **we do not have one** yet, so we rely on a binary search where each tested element is copied to the CPU (!), which of course is not great.
+More great potential in some optimised `KernelAbstractions.jl` kernels!

+While it works currently, it is not ideal: sorting 1,000,000 `Int32` values split across 2 MPI ranks takes \~0.015s on my Intel i9 CPU and \~0.034s on my NVidia Quadro RTX4000 with Max-Q.

 ### References